Frequently asked questions

-It’s best to reach out to me as early as possible!
-I only accept a limited number of births per year so I can focus completely on them and give every client my all.
-I typically only work with one or two families per month, so I encourage you to contact me as soon as you know you’re pregnant.
+As a general rule - as early as possible!
+I only take on a limited number of births per year so I can focus completely on them and give every client my all.
+I typically only work with one or two families a month, so I encourage you to contact me pretty much as soon as you know you’re pregnant.

 Do we get to meet before my birth?

 Absolutely.
 Birth is an incredibly intimate experience; I do not want us to meet for the first time on the day and I’m sure you don’t either!
 Getting to know you helps me when planning how to best document your journey, as well as calm any fears you might have about the process.
 These meetings can last anywhere from 20 minutes to two hours depending on what we talk about and the level of detail you would like to go into about the process/what to expect.
 I’m also happy to communicate via email, text message, over the phone or video chat - however you want!
 Everyone is unique.
 I’m flexible and here for you.

 I’m a Perth birth photographer based north of the river.
 I service all NOR homes and hospitals, including my fave KEMH family birth centre, and I’m happy travelling about half an hour south of Perth CBD.
 Mt Lawley birth photography?
 Subiaco family birth centre?
 Joondalup home birth?
 Let’s get talking.
 But if you happen to be outside this general area, still reach out.
 We can chat about your plans and if we don’t work out, I’d be delighted to refer you to a birth photographer based closer to you.